Ehanlion/mist_obsidian/-1. Lore of Mist/Deities/The Storm Lord.md

 The Storm Lord is a multi-universal being.
 His power is not even comparable to any of the normal pantheon of gods that would be present in a setting like the Swords Coast.
 He chooses champions who's souls he will carry with him across dimensions, assuring those who walk with him have a place amidst his heroes forever.

-His champion on Mist is [[Wake]], who he found during [[The Calamitous Typhoon]], the storm he brought with him the first and only time he visited the island.